Joey79100/trle-aod_animations/README.md

 Here's a list of the objects that have been worked on.
 Some of them have custom animations in order to fit Lara's new animations.
 Unlisted objects means that Lara's animations have not been touched for them yet.

-Note that object sounds have *all* been removed from LARA's animations, and have been added to the objects themselves instead!
+Note: __object sounds have *all* been removed from LARA's animations, and have been added to the objects themselves instead!__

 | Slot					| Description					| Custom animations	| Remarks											|
 |- 						| -								|-					|-													|